isomerpages/mlaw-corp/news/public-consultations/_posts/2014-04-07-Responses-to-feedback-received-from-Public-Consultation-on-the-Proposed-Amendments-to-the-Copyright-Act.md

 ---
 layout: post
 title:  Responses to feedback received from Public Consultation on the Proposed Amendments to the Copyright Act
-permalink: /news/public-consultations/responses-to-feedback-on-copyright-act-2014
+permalink: /news/public-consultations/responses-to-feedback-on-copyright-act-2014/
-breadcrumb: Public Consultations
+breadcrumb: Responses to feedback received from Public Consultation on the Proposed Amendments to the Copyright Act
 collection_name: news
+---

+Responses to feedback received from Public Consultation on the Proposed Amendments to the Copyright Act
 ---
 **Consultation Period:**
 7 Apr 2014 to 21 Apr 2014